 - von Willebrand disease

-Your doctor may also perform a blood test to measure your platelet levels and the time it takes your blood to clot.
+They may also order blood tests to measure your platelet levels and the time it takes your blood to clot.
 This can help determine how your body responds to minor injuries in which capillaries burst and form bruises.

-If your doctor finds that easy bruising is caused by certain medications or medical conditions, they will help you modify your treatment plan.
+If your healthcare provider finds that easy bruising is caused by certain medications or medical conditions, they’ll help you modify your treatment plan.
 Never stop taking any medications on your own.

 - taking your time when walking